akruszewski/gibl/manuscript/chapter3.md

      new-blocks
      utxo-rewarded)))
 ```

+We are using `set-union` which will produce elements that are found in two sets, and `set-subtract` which will produce elements that are found in the first set but not in the second set.

 This procedure will determine the balance of a wallet - the sum of all unspent transactions for the matching owner: